TomArrow/JKWatcher/JKWatcher/documentation/configs.md

 Comma-separated list of search strings for servers to exclude from ffa auto connect.

+#### ffaAutoConnectKickable

+0 or 1.
+When auto-connecting to FFA, allow ourselves to be kicked.

+#### ffaAutoConnectKickReconnectDelay

+Number of minutes to wait before FFA auto-connecting to a server again after being kicked

 #### autoJoinCheckInterval

 Interval (in minutes) in which to check for new servers for auto join/delayed connecter.